voxpupuli/beaker/README.markdown

 You may mix and match hypervisors as needed.
 The `systest.rb` script takes `--vmrun HYPERVISOR` and `--snapshot SNAPSHOT` options.
 The value passed to `--vmrun` will be the default value and you may override hypervisors on a per host basis in config file.
+Default behavior for vSphere and EC2 is to powerdown/terminate test instances on a successful run.
+This can be altered with the `--preserve-hosts` option.

 For example: